FUNCTIONAL STRENGTH TRAINING BENEFITS

 This traditional nutrition principle reflects how the body processes energy throughout the day.

-Insulin sensitivity is generally higher in the morning and early afternoon, meaning the body handles carbohydrates more efficiently earlier in the day.
-Energy demands are also higher during waking hours, making larger morning meals more likely to be used for activity rather than stored.
+Insulin sensitivity tends to be greater in the morning and early afternoon, so the body processes carbohydrates more effectively earlier in the day.
+Additionally, energy requirements are higher when awake, which means that larger morning meals are more likely to be used for activity rather than stored.

 Front-loading calories — especially protein — improves appetite regulation, reduces late-night cravings, and supports more stable blood sugar levels.
 “Larger early meals are often associated with improved appetite regulation and better weight management outcomes.”